ChrisMBarr/Tokenizr/README.md

 # Tokenizr
 Simple token replacement for text.
-Useful for common text that only needs to change in small ways
+Useful for common text that only needs to change in small ways.
+The input value and token replacements are saved in the browser `localStorage` for when you come back next time.

 ## Live Site
 https://finitelooper.github.io/Tokenizr/